GavinNL/vkw/README.md

 ## Using the Application Widget

 The application widget is a virtual class which allows you to write your vulkan rendering code.
-And then use one of the window manager widgets (SDL/Qt)
+And then use one of the window manager widgets (SDL/Qt) provide the main rendering loop.

 ```c++